 When Can You Expect to See Grades

-The instructor will make every effort to grade your regular work and update your grades in Blackboard's Grade Center within one week of submission, if not sooner.
+The instructor will make every effort to grade your regular work and update your grades in Blackboard's Grade Center within one week of submission.
 The Final Project may take up to 2 weeks to grade.